ohsu-comp-bio/UniVI/README.md

 ## Training modes & example recipes (v1 vs v2/lite + supervised options)

-UniVI supports two training regimes:
+UniVI supports two main training regimes:

-* **UniVI v1**: Method largely used in the manuscript - per-modality posteriors + reconstruction terms controlled by `v1_recon` (cross/self/avg/etc.) + posterior alignment across modality posteriors.
-UniVI v1 is the recommended default for paired multimodal data.
+* **UniVI v1**: per-modality posteriors + reconstruction terms controlled by `v1_recon` (cross/self/avg/etc.) + posterior alignment across modality posteriors.
+UniVI v1 is the recommended default for paired multimodal data of most configurations and is the main method used in the manuscript.
 * **UniVI-lite / v2**: fused latent posterior (precision-weighted MoE/PoE style) + per-modality reconstruction + β·KL(q_fused||p) + γ·pairwise alignment between modality posteriors.
 Scales cleanly to 3+ modalities.
 This is the recommended default for more loosely-paired or artificially paired data.

 ### Should I use prior label-informed supervision/which supervised option should I use?
 * Prior label-informed supervised modelling is not necessarily suitable for all research tasks - especially since the latent space can learn a robust biologically-relevant latent space in a label-agnostic training objective.
-* If your research goals include either shaping the latent space given labels to inform specific goals or using mapping latent samples back to cell types, the supervised classification methods may be for you.
+* If your research goals include either shaping the latent space given labels to inform specific goals or using mapping latent samples back to cell types, the supervised classification methods may be useful.

 If desired, you can use labels to “shape” the latent in one of three ways: